KshitizSee/Individual-Project-1/README.md

 - Generate visualizations of key findings

 ## Key Insights

-The analysis reveals several important business insights:
+The analysis uncovers several key business insights:

-1. **Regional Performance**: Office Machines are the most profitable product category in both South and Central regions, while Binders and Binder Accessories lead in the East region.
+1. **Regional Performance:** Office Machines are the top-performing product category in both the South and Central regions, while Binders and Binder Accessories dominate in the East.

-2. **Sales Growth Patterns**: Several states show significant sales volatility, with Wyoming experiencing 687% growth in 2013 followed by a 87% decline in 2015.
+2. **Sales Growth Trends:** Some states show notable fluctuations in sales, with Wyoming seeing a 687% increase in 2013, followed by an 87% decrease in 2015.

-3. **Yearly Trends**: Order volume increased dramatically in 2012-2015 compared to earlier years, with 2012 showing the highest number of orders.
+3. **Annual Trends:** There was a significant rise in order volume from 2012 to 2015 compared to earlier years, with 2012 recording the highest number of orders.

 ### Data Cleaning Tests